-A Lancashire man has appeared in court charged with the murder of a 29-year-old mum-of-one.
+Lancashire man appears in court charged with the murder of mum-of-one.

 William McFall, 50, of Waterloo Road in Blackpool and Stephen Unwin, 39, of St Oswald’s Terrace, Houghton, Tyne and Wear appeared before magistrates at Newcastle Crown Court this morning.